For current fee schedules, please visit the Student Accounts Website.

 Living in Toronto

-The University of Toronto’s Housing Services centre offers useful breakdowns of the cost of living in Toronto, in terms of living, studying and housing costs.
-You can find this information here.
-Additional information on locating housing in Toronto is available from the Housing Services website.
+The University of Toronto’s Housing Services office offers useful breakdowns of the cost of living in Toronto, in terms of living, studying and housing costs.
+Information on locating housing in Toronto is available from the Housing Services website.

 The Department of Anthropology, University of Toronto, provides funding for all admitted full-time students.
 Funding typically combines a fellowship with teaching and research assistantships.